 Infant Mental Health Certificate Program Director invites you to consider expanding your career options to include working in the booming field of Infant Mental Health. …

-Posted December 7th, 2014 by & filed under Top News, Featured, Mindfulness.
+Posted December 7th, 2014 by & filed under Student & Alumni Stories.

 Exploring the simple pleasure of walking through personal narrative. …

-Posted December 1st, 2014 by & filed under Ann Filemyr, Top News.
+Posted December 1st, 2014 by & filed under Reflections from the President, Consciousness & Mindfulness.

 Dr. Ann Filemyr tells the story of Psyche in her graduation speech, November, 2014.…

-Posted December 1st, 2014 by & filed under Wilderness Fasts & Earth Based Healing.
+Posted December 1st, 2014 by & filed under Ecotherapy, SWC Blog.

 Adolfo and Rodolfo finally got visas to travel to the U.S., and our group of 25 shamanic students and practitioners gathered in the red rock wilderness of Capitol Reef National Park, to work ceremonially with these two brothers from the Peruvian Andes.